intel-analytics/ipex-llm/python/llm/README.md

   >**Notes**:

-  * Currently only llama/bloom/gptneox/starcoder/chatglm model families are supported; for other models, you may use the Transformers INT4 format as described above).
+   >* Currently only llama/bloom/gptneox/starcoder/chatglm model families are supported; for other models, you may use the Hugging Face `transformers` INT4 format as described above).

-  * You may choose the corresponding API developed for specific native models to load the converted model.
+   >* You may choose the corresponding API developed for specific native models to load the converted model.

   ```python
   from bigdl.llm.langchain.llms import LlamaLLM